Oakwood Preschool Handbook

 Our staff is always available to discuss your child’s progress with parents.
 Teachers are available before and after class to discuss any concerns parents may have regarding their child.
 The Preschool Supervisor is also available to insure that your child receives a quality education.

-Activities that provide additional opportunities for parent involvement include: daily or weekly parent correspondence notebooks, progress updates (every 90 days), special event programs and parent meetings.
+Activities that provide additional opportunities for parent involvement include: weekly message, progress updates (every 90 days), special event programs and parent meetings.

 Parents of a child enrolled in the program shall be permitted unlimited access to the school during the hours of operation to contact his/her child, evaluate the care provided by the program, the premises or for other purposes approved by the Supervisor, in accordance with Smith School procedures.